-However, with the shortage of Data Scientists and the current economic uncertainty, hiring and upskilling a true entry-level candidate without an advanced Data Science degree or work experience could be a cost-effective way of filling your role.
+However, with the shortage of Data Science candidates and the current economic uncertainty, hiring and upskilling a true entry-level candidate without an advanced Data Science degree or work experience could be a cost-effective way of filling your role.

 To identify a candidate who will likely learn quickly and grow into a role, look for positive signals such as:

 - STEM degree or degree from a selective school

 - Quick promotions, prizes, distinctions, or other past accomplishments in previous roles or extracurricular activities